wandun/emqx-docs/en_US/changes/breaking-changes-ee-5.8.md

 ## e5.8.2

 - [#14004](https://github.com/emqx/emqx/pull/14004) Fixed an issue in Cluster Linking where overlapping topic filters in the `topics` configuration caused inconsistent and incomplete cross-cluster message routing.
 Each topic filter is now handled individually.
 Therefore, redundant topic filters (e.g. `t/1` and `t/+`) in the `topics` configuration are now considered invalid.
-The link will fail to start if such configuration is detected.
+The link will fail to start if such a configuration is detected.

 - [#14015](https://github.com/emqx/emqx/pull/14015) Kafka/Confluent/Azure Event Hub Producers with a dynamic topic (i.e., a topic that contains placeholders) no longer support disk buffering.
 Only memory and hybrid modes are now supported.

 - [#14106](https://github.com/emqx/emqx/pull/14106) Added a validation that forbids a single Kafka Consumer connector from containing sources with repeated Kafka topics.
-If you want to repeat topics, create new connector and source(s).
+If you want to repeat topics, create a new connector and source(s).

 ## e5.8.1